Asian FX, shares steady as investors brace for Fed policy outcome

-Stocks and currencies in emerging Asian markets struggled to find direction on Wednesday ahead of the US Federal Reserve's policy meeting outcome, where investors will be looking for any hints of faster policy tightening.
+BENGALURU: Stocks and currencies in emerging Asian markets struggled to find direction on Wednesday ahead of the U.S. Federal Reserve’s policy meeting outcome, where investors will be looking for any hints of faster policy tightening.

 The Fed is expected to update its monetary policy plan later on Wednesday, with market participants awaiting clues on the pace of interest rate hikes and a timeline for policy normalization.